sunnywalker/jQuery.FilterTable/README.md

 Other than jQuery, the plugin will take advantage of Brian Grinstead's [bindWithDelay](https://github.com/bgrins/bindWithDelay) if it is available.

 ## Change Log

+### 1.5.4

+- Added a return key trap to the input filter field so that pressing return in the field should not submit any forms the table may be within.
+- The `preventReturnKey` option (`true` by default) has been added to allow you to switch back to the previous behavior of allowing the return key to submit forms.

 ### 1.5.3